-In January 2019, the Department of State formed a PA post-election audit workgoup to study models of post-election audits.
+In January 2019, the Department of State formed a PA post-election audit workgroup to study models of post-election audits.
 These audits, such as risk-limiting audits, are scientifically designed and highly effective procedures conducted after an election to strengthen election security and integrity, confirm the accuracy of election outcomes, and provide confidence to voters that their votes are being counted accurately.

 The members of the workgroup include: